inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 If I'm testing the **login**-method, surely, it is clear that **at the very, very least we need 2 tests: a positive and a negative test, a test for a successful login and a test for a failed login.** Surely, the correct behavior of this method is to let in only people with correct credentials and to let them in only as themselves, right?
 But this demands more than 1 test.
 Even more than just 2 tests.

 A paper called "A controlled experiment on time pressure and confirmation bias in functional software testing" researched this topic.
-Unfortunately, it found out that time pressure is downgrading our testing skills. **We simply have very poor testing skills** to begin with.
+Unfortunately, it found out that time pressure is NOT downgrading our testing skills. **We simply have very poor testing skills** to begin with.
 Here's their conclusion:

 > We observed, overall, **participants designed significantly more confirmatory test cases as compared to disconfirmatory ones**, which is in line with previous research.
 However, **we did not observe time pressure as an antecedent (tn: cause)** to an increased rate of confirmatory testing behaviour.
 >